Bhupinder S. Anand, MBBS, MD, DPHIL (OXON)

 - The bile flows through the canals and into larger collecting ducts within the liver (the intrahepatic bile ducts).

 - The bile then flows through the intrahepatic bile ducts out of the liver and into the extrahepatic bile ducts-first into the hepatic bile ducts, then into the common hepatic duct, and finally into the common bile duct.

 From the common bile duct, there are two different directions that bile can flow.

-- The second direction is into the cystic duct, and from there into the gallbladder (often misspelled as gall bladder).
+- The second direction is into and offshoot of the common bile duct, the cystic duct, and from there into the gallbladder (often misspelled as gall bladder).

 Once in the gallbladder, bile is concentrated by the removal (absorption) of water.
 During a meal, the muscle that makes up the wall of the gallbladder contracts and squeezes the concentrated bile in the gallbladder back through the cystic duct into the common duct and then into the intestine.
 (Concentrated bile is much more effective for digestion than the un-concentrated bile that goes from the liver straight into the intestine.)
 The timing of gallbladder contraction-during a meal-allows the concentrated bile from the gallbladder to mix with food.

 Gallstones usually form in the gallbladder; however, they also may form anywhere there is bile; in the intrahepatic, hepatic, common bile, and cystic ducts.